openhab/openhab-docs/installation/security.md

 title: Securing Communication and Access
 ---

-{% include base.html %}

 # Securing access to openHAB

 openHAB has mainly two ways to be accessed:

 1. Through the command line console, which is done through SSH and thus always authenticated and encrypted.
 You will find all details about this in the [Console documentation](/docs/administration/console.html).
-2. Through HTTP(S), which we will look at in the following.
+1. Through HTTP(S), which we will look at in the following.

 {::options toc_levels="2..3"/}